hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter21.md

 The term `information retrieval` generally refers to the querying of unstructured textual data.

-The field of `information retrieval` has developed in parallel with the field of database.
+The field of `information retrieval` has developed in parallel with the field of databases.

 There are several differences between this model and the models used in traditional database systems:

 - Database systems deal with several operations that are not addressed in information-retrieval systems.
-- Information-retrieval systems deal with several issues that have not been addressed adequately in database systems.
+- Information-retrieval systems deal with several issues that have not been adequately addressed in database systems.

-In `full text` retrieval, all the words in each document are considered to be keywords.
+In `full-text` retrieval, all the words in each document are considered to be keywords.

 One way of measuring $TF(d, t)$, the relevance of a document $d$ to a term $t$, is:
 $$